philippinespire/pire_ssl_data_processing/README.md

 # If you have not previously install tidyverse do the following:
-crun R				# you have entered R install.packages('tidyverse')	# intall tidyverse.
-Can take several minutes quit()
+crun R				# you have entered R

+install.packages('tidyverse')	# intall tidyverse.
+Can take several minutes
+# type "yes" if it asks you if you would like a personal library
+# if it asks you to select a CRAN mirror, enter the two digit code for a US mirror

+quit()
 # R:save session?
 yes